EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/6bddb2bc-677e-4b97-94c6-8dce6cd2a837" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go to the bottom of the screen left hand side and click the search, type in wireshark open it
+At the bottom left of the screen, click on the search bar.
+Type 'Wireshark' and open the application.
 </p>
 <br />